 - Initial costs including the footings and foundations.

 - Wall plate which is the basic external structure of the project.

 - Wind and water tight which primarily means the windows and the roof.

-- 1st fix which includes the plastering and the initial installation of the electrics.
+- 1st fix includes plastering and the initial installation of the electrics.

 - 2nd fix to complete the electrics and any finishing work required such as painting and decorating, landscaping etc.

-Anything is possible and the lender will first look at the following key data before deciding on whether development finance is appropriate:
+The lender will first look at the following key data:

 - Initial site valuation or cost.

 - The “build cost” from start to finish.